 Flu: Who Is Most at Risk?

-Conditions That Can Put You at Higher Risk for Complications
+Conditions That Can Put You at Higher Risk for Flu Complications

 How Flu Affects Older Adults

 “Influenza seasons vary in severity.
-During most seasons, people 65 years and older bear the greatest burden of severe flu disease,” says Douglas L. Ambler, MD, an internal medicine physician at Northwestern Medicine.
+During most seasons, people 65 years and older are the most at-risk for severe flu disease,” says Douglas L. Ambler, MD, an internal medicine physician at Northwestern Medicine.

 According to the Centers for Disease Control and Prevention (CDC), it is estimated that between 70% and 85% of seasonal flu-related deaths have occurred in people 65 years and older, and between 50% and 70% of seasonal flu-related hospitalizations have occurred among people in this age group.